No matter how well you follow your diet and fitness routine, some health advice is just plain misleading.

 The biggest misconception about dieting is that you need to take a weight loss supplement to lose weight.

-Although, there are some legitimate supplements that you can benefit from, the majority of them are falsely marketed “magic pills.”
+Although, there are some legitimate supplements that you can benefit from, the majority of them are falsely marketed “.”

 To simplify weight loss, a better approach is to focus on the core values of our ancestral diets, where obesity was rarely witnessed.